 where the kernel is now given by

 with

 The critical point of $G(z)$ is readily calculated by solving

 This yields $z_c = \tau$ as the critical point.
 Actually, it is a double root of the above equation and accordingly one sees that $G''(z_c)=0$.
-The fact that the third derivative is non-zero (and the second derivative is) indicates $t^{1/3}$ scaling.
+The fact that the third derivative is nonzero (and the second derivative is) indicates $t^{1/3}$ scaling.
 Up to high order terms in $(z-\tau)$ and $(w-\tau)$, we have

-The $w$ contour can freely be deformed to go through the critical point $\tau$ and to depart it at angles $\pm \pi/3$ (oriented with increasing imaginary part).
-Likewise the $z$ contour can go through $\tau-t^{1/3}$ and depart at angles $\pm 2\pi/3$ (oriented with decreasing imaginary part -- as is a consequence of the change of variables).
+The $w$ contour can freely be deformed to go through the critical point $\tau$ and to depart it at angles $\pm\pi/3$ (oriented with increasing imaginary part).
+Likewise the $z$ contour can go through $\tau-t^{1/3}$ and depart at angles $\pm2\pi/3$ (oriented with decreasing imaginary part---as is a consequence of the change of variables).
 The $w$ contour needs to cross the negative real axis between $-1$ and $-\tau$.
 The $z$ contour must stay inside the $w$ contour.
 There is one nuance with the $z$ curve which is that it keeps wrapping around in a circle (since the imaginary part of $s$ went from $-\infty$ to $\infty$).
 However, with a suitable a priori bound one should be able to show that this $s$ contour can be made finite at a cost going to 0 as $t$ goes to infinity.

 The above considerations suggest scaling into a window of size $t^{1/3}$ around the critical point $\tau$.
-Consider the change of variables $z-\tau = t^{-1/3} \tau \tilde z$ and likewise for $w$ and $w'$.
-This leads to:
+Consider the change of variables $z-\tau= t^{-1/3} \tau\tilde z$ and likewise for $w$ and $w'$.
+This leads to

-Additionally there is an extra factor of $\tau^{-1} t^{1/3}$ which is factored into the kernel, due to the Jacobian of the $w$ and $w'$ change of variables.
+Additionally, there is an extra factor of $\tau^{-1} t^{1/3}$ which is factored into the kernel, due to the Jacobian of the $w$ and $w'$ change of variables.
 Combining all of these factors, we get that the kernel has rescaled to

-where the $w$ contour is given by two infinite rays departing $1$ at angles $\pm \pi/3$ (oriented with increasing imaginary part) and the $z$ contour is given by two infinite rays departing $0$ at angles $\pm 2\pi/3$ (oriented with decreasing imaginary part).
+where the $w$ contour is given by two infinite rays departing $1$ at angles $\pm\pi/3$ (oriented with increasing imaginary part) and the $z$ contour is given by two infinite rays departing $0$ at angles $\pm 2\pi/3$ (oriented with decreasing imaginary part).
 Recalling $\tilde z = 2^{4/3} z$ and likewise for $w$ and $w'$ yields

-The Fredholm determinant with this kernel is readily shown to be equivalent to the Fredholm determinant of the Airy kernel (see for instance Lemma 8.6 of \cite{BorCorFer}), and hence its Fredholm determinant is equal to $F_{{\rm GUE}}(2^{4/3} r)$.
+The Fredholm determinant with this kernel is readily shown to be equivalent to the Fredholm determinant of the Airy kernel (see, e.g., Lemma 8.6 of \cite{BorCorFer}), and hence its Fredholm determinant is equal to $F_{\mathrm{GUE}}(2^{4/3} r)$.

 This implies that